Riskified/dynamic-environment-docs/docs/getting-started/technical-overview.md

 deployment and adds spacial routing based on HTTP request headers or source labels.
 We achieve this by using the following steps:

+## Basic Elements

 ### Subsets

 * We identify the deployment based on the _namespace_ / _name_ supplied in the _DynamicEnv_ manifest
   and then we clone it using the [provided overrides](../references/crd.md#subset) (with minor updates - e.g. set version, etc).
 * We are identifying the service that use this deployment (so we'll have the service hostname).
+A deployment might have more than one service pointing to it.
+We'll soon support this (for now we only support single service for deployment).
 * We identify the [_Destination Rule_][DR] that handles this service hostname (see previous bullet) for the default version and we clone it for this custom version.
 * We scroll through all the [Virtual Services][VS] in the namespace and identify the ones that use